Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 What Is the Point of the Rhino Piercing?

-There are many different reasons why you may get a rhino piercing.
+There are many different reasons why you may get a Rhino piercing.
 Many people use piercings as a way to express themselves and their style.
 Others find piercings therapeutic and like to pierce different areas of their body for the experience.

-The rhino piercing is a great option because:
+The Rhino piercing is a great option because:

 • It’s unique and one of the rarer piercings you’ll see